Feature Extraction

 Feature extraction must be performed on a previously classified point cloud.
 If the point cloud contains non-standard ASPRS classes, first see Lidar Class Properties to set the proper Class Groups.

-1. In the Feature Extraction Settings dialog, select which features to extract: Buildings, Powerlines, Trees, or Poles.
+In the Extraction section of the Automatic Point Cloud Analysis panel, select which features to extract: Buildings, Powerlines, Vegetation, or Poles.

-2. Specify the appropriate settings under each extraction type using the guidelines below.
-Check settings in both the Feature extraction window and the shared settings in the main Point Cloud Analysis window.
+Specify the appropriate settings under each extraction type using the guidelines below.
+Check settings in both the Extraction section, and the Classification and Extraction Shared Settings at the top of the main panel.

 Shared Settings

-Each feature type has shared settings in the main (left) window of the Automatic Point Cloud Analysis tool.
-These values are used during both classification and feature extraction.
+Each feature type has shared settings in the Feature Models section at the top of the Automatic Point Cloud Analysis tool.
+These values are used during both Max Likelihood classification and feature extraction.
 To see definitions of these values, check each feature's classification page.
+Particularly important values are also reflected in the feature extraction section for convenience.

 Building Footprint Extraction Settings

-*Be sure to check the additional Shared Settings from the main Point Cloud Analysis tool.
+*Be sure to check the additional Shared Settings from the top of the Automatic Point Cloud Analysis panel.

-Check Extract Buildings to create 3D building vectors or mesh features based on points in the Structure/ Building Point group.
+Check Buildingin the Extraction section of the Automatic Point Cloud Analysis panel to create 3D building vector or mesh features based on points in the Structure/ Building Point group.

 Create Approximate Ground Coverage Polygons (building footprints) - Select this option to create polygons at the base of the buildings representing the footprint.